Growing Bulbs In Hypertufa Pots – Spring Planning

-I have a vision of growing bulbs in hypertufa pots for next spring.
+I have a vision of growing bulbs in hypertufa pots for spring.
 And I have got them all ready and lined up and we shall see what happens in the spring.
+Update: They were very successful and are sprouting for a new spring.

 My daughter purchased some small bulbs when they were on sale at a reduced rate.
 Who knows if they are still good or not.
 But what have I to lose.
 Plant them as see if they grow, right?